Florida State Road 200

 State Road 200 (SR 200) is a major diagonal road in central and northeast Florida.
 Its southern terminus is at US 41 (SR 45) in Hernando (Citrus County).
-Its northern terminus is at SR A1A in Fernandina Beach (Nassau County), at the corner of Atlantic Avenue and Fletcher Avenue.
+Its eastern terminus is at SR A1A in Fernandina Beach (Nassau County), at the corner of Atlantic Avenue and Fletcher Avenue.

 Route description

 SR 200 is signed from Hernando through Apache Shores and Stokes Ferry in Citrus County, passing a narrow bridge over the Withlacoochee River.
-Entering Marion County, it passes by the Ross Prairie State Forest and continues through Marion Oaks to Ocala, where it later becomes an unsigned route for US 301 north to Callahan.
+Entering Marion County, it passes by the Ross Prairie State Forest and continues through Marion Oaks where it changes from a two-lane road to a six-lane divided boulevard and continues with this width as it runs towards the City of Ocala.
+Within Ocala it serves as the first interchange in the city for Interstate 75 at exit 350 and later becomes an unsigned route for US 301 north to Callahan.
 Then it is signed again from Callahan where it's also signed concurrently with SR A1A.
 The segment that is overlapped with SR A1A runs along the northern edge of the Four Creeks State Forest, through Italia, and later passes under Interstate 95 at Exit 373.
 From there it passes through Yulee where it crosses the CSX Kingsland Subdivision and then US 17.
 East of there it passes through the wetlands of Lofton Creek, and then turns southeast heading through O'Neil.
 The routes curve back to the northeast climbing the Thomas J. Shave Jr. Bridge over the Amelia River and finally enters Fernandina Beach, where it makes a sharp curve to the north before turning to the right on Atlantic Avenue, and finally terminates at South Fletcher Avenue.